yutarochan/SerialInterfaceLib/README.md

     cd /dev
     sudo ln -s ttyACM0 ttyUSB0
     '''
+The above source must be written in during boot sequence of the operating system.
 - Run as sudo to ensure that you can access the Serial Ports.